 Importance Site Type International World Heritage Sites.
 National Scheduled Ancient Monuments (SAMs).
 Category A Listed Buildings.
 Some undesignated sites assessed as being of National importance using the methodology given in paragraph 28.2.9 Regional Category B Listed Buildings.
 Conservation Areas and Designed Landscapes.
 Some undesignated sites assessed as being of Regional importance using the methodology given in paragraph 28.2.9 Local Category C(s) Listed Buildings.
-Some undesignated sites assessed as being of Local importance using the methodology given in paragraph 28.2.9 Less than Local
+Some undesignated sites assessed as being of Local importance using the methodology given in paragraph 28.2.9 Less than Local Sites either already badly damaged or destroyed, or whose Cultural Heritage value is too slight for inclusion in a higher class.

 - World Heritage Sites are afforded international protection under the UNESCO World Heritage Convention, with Scheduled Ancient Monuments (SAMs) nationally protected under the 'Ancient Monuments and Archaeological Areas Act 1979'.
 The 'Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997' provides for the designation of Category, A, B and C(s) Listed Buildings which are considered to be of National, Regional and Local importance respectively. - 3.3 Conservation Areas designated under the 1997 Act (above) and Designed Landscapes designated as such by Historic Scotland are assessed as being of Regional importance. - The majority of Cultural Heritage sites are not currently afforded any statutory protection through designation.
 However, the desirability of preserving such sites can be a 'material factor' in decision making processes, in line with guidance set out in NPPG 5 (paragraphs 4 and 14).
 For the purposes of assessment, each undesignated site identified in the Cultural Heritage Baseline Report was assigned a level of importance on the scale defined in Table 1 above.
-The assessment was based on professional experience judgement, taking account of criteria set out in the following guidance: - criteria used in Scottish Historic Environment Policy 2 for the designation of SAMs; and - non-statutory criteria used in the designation of Listed Building categories (Memorandum of Guidance on Listed Buildings and Conservation Areas, Historic Scotland 1998). - In some cases there is insufficient information to wholly assess the importance of a site.
+The assessment was based on professional experience judgement, taking account of criteria set out in the following guidance: - criteria used in Scottish Historic Environment Policy 2 for the designation of SAMs; and - non-statutory criteria used in the designation of Listed Building categories (Memorandum of Guidance on Listed Buildings and Conservation Areas, Historic Scotland, 1998). - In some cases there is insufficient information to wholly assess the importance of a site.
 In such cases the importance of the site has been assessed as Unknown